CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

 In this architecture, encryption mechanisms are employed for data at rest and in transit.
-For data at rest, AES-256 Server Side encryption is employed for data stored in S3, and RDS databases.
+For data at rest, AES-256 Server Side encryption is employed for data stored in Amazon S3, and Amazon RDS databases.
 For data in transit, to protect against exposure of any cleartext data transmitted deliberately (upload/download) or incidentally during interactive systems management operations, Amazon S3 object access can only be conducted over encrypted sessions via TLS; the bastion host, EC2 instances and associated security groups are configured for encrypted SSH sessions only.
-For web user access, the Elastic Load Balancer (ELB) employs a TLS endpoint.
+For web user access, the Elastic Load Balancing (ELB) employs a TLS endpoint.

 AWS built-in features employ TLS for AWS Management Console sessions, AWS API calls, and AWS Command Line Interface connections.